zenml-io/mlstacks/azureml-minimal/README.md

 ## Prerequisites

 - You must have a Azure account where you have sufficient permissions to create and destroy resources that will be created as part of this recipe.
-Supply the name of your project in the `locals.tf` file.
-- Have [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli#install-terraform) and [Helm](https://helm.sh/docs/intro/install/#from-script) installed on your system.
+- Have [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli#install-terraform), [Helm](https://helm.sh/docs/intro/install/#from-script), [Kubectl](https://kubernetes.io/docs/tasks/tools/) and [azure-cli](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) installed on your system.

 ## 🍏 Inputs

-Before starting, you should know the values that you have to keep ready for use in the script.
+Before starting, you should know the values that you need to modify to run this recipe.

 - Check out the `locals.tf` file to configure basic information about your deployments.
+You can use existing default values for various resources or provide your own.
-- Take a look at the `values.tfvars.json` file to know what values have to be supplied during the execution of the script.
-These are mostly sensitive values like MLflow passwords, AWS access keys, etc. Make sure you don't commit them!
+- Take a look at the `values.tfvars.json` file to know what values have to be supplied for the execution of this recipe.
+These are mostly sensitive values like passwords, access keys, etc. Make sure you don't commit them!
+For this recipe, please ensure to provide values for:
+    1. `metadata-db-username`: This value will be used as a username for the MySQL server.
+Avoid using `azure_superuser`, `admin`, `administrator`, `root`, `guest` or `public` as usernames as it may lead to an error.
+    2. `metadata-db-password`: This value will be used as a password for the MySQL server.
+This value should be a combination of at least 3 of the following types - lowercase, uppercase, numbers, non-alphanumeric characters for e.g. `zenMLpass1`

 > **Warning**
 > The `prefix` local variable you assign should have a unique value for each stack.
 This ensures that the stack you create doesn't interfere with the stacks somebody else in your organization has created with this script.